Azeng95/MitoSeek/README.md

 -i [bam]                Input bam file
 -j [bam]                Input bam file2, if this file is provided, it will conduct somatic mutation mining, and it will be
                         taken as normal tissue.
--t [input type]         Type of the bam files, the possible choices are 1=exome, 2=whole genome, 3= RNAseq, 4 = mitochondria only,default = 1
+-t [input type]         Type of the bam files, the possible choices are 1=exome, 2=whole genome, 3= RNAseq, 4 = mitochondria only
+                        Default = 1
 -d [int]                The minimum recommended depth requirement for detecting heteroplasmy.
 Lower depth will severely damage the
+                        confidence of heteroplasmy calling
+                        Default = 10
+-ch                     Produce circos plot input files and circos plot figure for heteroplasmic mutation,
+                        (-noch to turn off and -ch to turn on) Default = on
+-hp [int]               Heteroplasmy threshold using [int] percent alternative allele observed
+                        Default = 5
+-ha [int]               Heteroplasmy threshold using [int] allele observed
+                        Default = 10
-                        confidence of heteroplasmy calling, default=50 -ch                     Produce circos plot input files and circos plot figure for heteroplasmic mutation, (-noch to turn off and -ch to turn on), default = on -hp [int]               Heteroplasmy threshold using [int] percent alternative allele observed, default = 5 -ha [int]               Heteroplasmy threshold using [int] allele observed, default = 0 -A                      If - A is used, the total read count is the total allele count of all allele observed.
+-A                      If - A is used, the total read count is the total allele count of all allele observed.
                         Otherwise, the total read count is the sum of major and minor allele counts.
+                        Default = on
+-mmq [int]              Minimum map quality
+                        Default =20
+-mbq [int]              Minimum base quality
+                        Default =20
-Default = off -mmq [int]              Minimum map quality, default =20 -mbq [int]              Minimum base quality, default =20 -cn                     Estimate relative copy number of input bam(s), does not work with mitochondria targeted sequencing bam files, (-noch to turn off and -ch to turn on) default = off.
+-cn                     Estimate relative copy number of input bam(s), does not work with mitochondria targeted sequencing bam files,
+                        (-noch to turn off and -ch to turn on) Default = off.
--sp [int]               Somatic mutation detection threshold,int = percent of alternative allele observed in tumor, default int=5
+-sp [int]               Somatic mutation detection threshold,int = percent of alternative allele observed in tumor
+                        Default = 5
--sa [int]               Somatic mutation detection threshold,int = number of alternative allele observed in tumor, default int=3
+-sa [int]               Somatic mutation detection threshold,int = number of alternative allele observed in tumor
+                        Default = 10
 -cs                     Produce circos plot input files and circos plot figure for somatic mutation,
-                        (-nocs to turn off and -cs to turn on), default = off -r [ref]                The reference used in the bam file, the possible choices are hg19 and rCRS, default=hg19 -R [ref]                The reference used in the output files, the possible choices are hg19 and rCRS, default=hg19 -str [int]              Structure variants cutoff for those discordant mapping mates, int = number of spanning reads supporting this structure variants, default = 2 -strf [int]             Structure variants cutoff for those large deletions, int = template size in bp, default=500 -QC                     Produce QC result, (--noQC to turn off and -QC to turn on), default=on -samtools[samtools]     Tell where is the samtools program, default is your mitoseek directory/Resources/samtools/samtools -bwa [bwa]              Tell where is the bwa program, default value is 'bwa' which is in your $PATH -bwaindex [bwaindex]    Tell where is the bwa index of non-mitochondrial human genome, no default value -advance                Will get mitochondrial reads in an advanced way, generally followed by 1) Initially extract mitochrodrial reads from a bam file, then 2) remove those could be remapped to non-mitochondrial human genome by bwa.
-Advanced extraction needs
+                        (-nocs to turn off and -cs to turn on) Default = on
+-r [ref]                The reference used in the bam file, the possible choices are hg19 and rCRS
+                        Default = rCRS
+-R [ref]                The reference used in the output files, the possible choices are hg19 and rCRS
+                        Default = rCRS
+-str [int]              Structure variants cutoff for those discordant mapping mates,
+                        int = number of spanning reads supporting this structure variants Default = 2
+-strf [int]             Structure variants cutoff for those large deletions (int = template size in bp)
+                        Default = 500
+-QC                     Produce QC result, (--noQC to turn off and -QC to turn on)
+                        Default = on
+-samtools[samtools]     Tell where is the samtools program
+                        Default = your mitoseek directory/Resources/samtools/samtools
+-bwa [bwa]              Tell where is the bwa program
+                        Default = your mitoseek directory/Resources/bwa-0.7.5a/bwa
+-bwaindex [bwaindex]    Tell where is the bwa index of non-mitochondrial human genome
+                        default is your mitoseek directory/Resources/bwa-0.7.5a/rCRS/rCRS.fa -advance                Ensures that mitochondrial genome is aligned to rCRS and not hg19, two step process:
+		                  	  1) Initially extract mitochrodrial reads from a bam file
+			                    2) Remapping those reads to the rCRS.
-                        -bwaindex option.
-Default extraction without removing step.
+			                    Advanced extraction needs -bwaindex option.
+			                  Default = off.
 ```

 <a name="change"/>